Guatemala: Education

 Education in Guatemala is for the most part provided publicly, funded, and overseen by the central government.
 The Ministry of Education is responsible for the formulation, implementation, and supervision of national educational policy and curriculum.
 Education is divided into a five-tier system which includes primary education, followed by secondary education, and tertiary education, depending on the level of technical training.

-Education is instructed in Spanish, though a bilingual education in Amerindian languages is available in regions with predominantly indigenous populations.
-Guatemala has a total of fifteen universities; one public and fourteen private.
+Education is instructed in Spanish.
+A bilingual education in Amerindian languages is available in regions with predominantly indigenous populations.
+Guatemala has fifteen universities, one public and fourteen private.
 Established in 1676, Universidad de San Carlos is the oldest post-secondary institution in Guatemala and the fourth oldest in the Americas.

-Guatemala spends about 3.2 percent of its GDP on education.
-However, youth participation has been an ongoing challenge—particularly in rural areas and indigenous communities.
+In 2023, Guatemala spent about 3.2 percent of its GDP on education.
+Youth participation has been an ongoing challenge—particularly in rural areas and indigenous communities.
 Lack of training for rural teachers is one of the key contributors to Guatemala's low literacy rates.
-Nevertheless, significant strides in education have made literacy rates among the population aged 15 and above increase from 74.5% in 2012 to 83.3% in 2021.
+Significant strides in education have made literacy rates among the population aged 15 and above increase from 74.5% in 2012 to 82.1% in 2024.
 Organizations such as Child Aid, Pueblo a Pueblo, and Common Hope, which train teachers in communities throughout the Central Highlands region, have also worked to improve educational outcomes for children.

 Health

-Guatemala has among the worst health outcomes in Latin America with some of the highest infant mortality rates, and one of the lowest life expectancies at birth in the region.
-With about 16,000 doctors for its 16 million people, Guatemala has about half the doctor-citizen ratio recommended by the WHO.
+In 2003, Guatemala had among the worst health outcomes in Latin America with some of the highest infant mortality rates, and one of the lowest life expectancies at birth in the region.
+In 2012, with about 16,000 doctors for its 16 million people, Guatemala has about half the doctor-citizen ratio recommended by the WHO.
 Since the end of the Guatemalan Civil War in 1997, the Ministry of Health has extended healthcare access to 54% of the rural population.

 Healthcare has received different levels of support from different political administrations who disagree on how best to manage distribution of services – via a private or a public entity – and the scale of financing that should be made available.
-As of 2013, the Ministry of Health lacked the financial means to monitor or evaluate its programs.
+In 2013, the Ministry of Health lacked the financial means to monitor or evaluate its programs.

-Total healthcare spending, both public and private, has remained constant at between 6.4 and 7.3% of the GDP.
+In 2014, total healthcare spending, both public and private, had remained constant at between 6.4 and 7.3% of the GDP.
 Per-capita average annual healthcare spending was only $368 in 2012.
 Guatemalan patients choose between indigenous treatments or Western medicine when they engage with the health system.

 In the 2024 Global Hunger Index (GHI), Guatemala ranks 81st out of 127 countries with sufficient data.
 Guatemala's GHI score is 18.8, which indicates a moderate level of hunger.